Yue-Lan/desktop-file-memos/README.md

 See also [README_CN.md](https://github.com/Yue-Lan/desktop-file-memos/blob/master/README_CN.md)

+# installing on ubuntu
+It provides a ppa for ubuntu's installtion.
+After the installation is completed you need to start it manually, or log out and log in before logging in.
+It will start automatically.
+- sudo add-apt-repository ppa:larue/desktop-file-memos
+- sudo apt-get update
+- sudo apt-get install desktop-file-memos

 # for gtk-theme
 There is a qt official plugins package which named 'qt5-gtk-platformtheme', this is a recommend package of this project.
 If your desktop is gtk-based and you want this application use your system theme.
 You need: